PriyaDutta9/lab-notebook-new-/README.md

 # All weekly entries were written on my iPad on the weekend after the week and then typed into github on May 7 and May 8
+# Images are also attched to this readme in weekly order because the images are unable to render in some of the .md files

 Images and Graphs

 Week 1: